Standards of Conduct

 Psalm 19; 119:25, 40, 50, 105, 107; Proverbs 6:23; 10:17; Romans 15:4; 2 Timothy 2:15; 2 Timothy 3:1-17; 2 Peter 1:3-21

 II.
-The Commitment to Jesus
+The Commitment to the Lord Jesus

 Jesus Christ is the eternal Son of God who has come in the flesh to redeem fallen humanity from all the effects of the fall through his life, death, resurrection, and ascension to the throne at the right hand of the Father.
 He is the source of eternal joy and serves as the ultimate resolution for every counselling problem.
 He intends to do away with all counselling difficulties powerfully, though partially in this life, and then fully in the next.
 All people access these benefits through faith in him as they begin and continue to live the Christian life.
 It is the privilege of all Christians to use our conversations to direct all peoples to him at all times and in all places.
 Jesus is the goal of all our conversations, whether informal or formal.